Help and Support to use our services

 Why should I base my worming programme on worm egg counts?

-You can target the correct wormers at the horse who needs them instead of wasting doses on ‘clean’ horses.
+Every horse needs a worm egg count so you can target the correct wormers at the horse who needs them instead of wasting doses on ‘clean’ horses.
 As resistance develops it is no longer safe to rely on worming without backing this up with the evidence of worm counts and tests to ensure treatment has been effective.

 Just like bacteria and antibiotics worms are evolving to become resistant to the drugs we have available.
 80% of the worms are usually in 20% of the horses.